simple2d/simple2d.js/README.md

 grunt
 ```

 The [Google Closure Compiler](https://developers.google.com/closure/compiler/) is used to optimize and minify.
 The compiler is written in Java, so make sure the `java` command is available.
-To install Java on MacOS, we recommend using [Homebrew Cask](http://caskroom.io):
+To install Java on macOS, we recommend using [Homebrew Cask](http://caskroom.io):

 ```bash
 brew tap caskroom/cask